If you have your records in an accounting package you’ll need to enter the figures into the relevant section(s) of the tax return.

 - 62% of these contributions for the last 3 months of 2022

-Additional self-employed contributions (box 21)
+Additional self-employed contributions (box 21 on the paper return)

 If you were paying contributions between the standard earnings limit and the upper earnings limit you can claim these contributions.